internetarchive/fatcat/guide/src/entity_release.md

 complete or correct in more obscure cases.

 - `doi` (string): full DOI number, lower-case.
 Example: "10.1234/abcde.789".
-  See the "External Identifiers" section of style guide for more notes about DOIs specifically.
+  See section below for more about DOIs specifically
 - `wikidata_qid` (string): external identifier for Wikidata entities.
 These are integers prefixed with "Q", like "Q4321".
 Each `release` entity can be associated with at most one Wikidata entity (this field is not an array), and